How Can Email Marketing Fuel Your Overall Inbound Strategy?

 Your job is to develop those leads further, so they're ready to click when it comes time to buy.
 So, how can email marketing fuel your overall inbound strategy?

 Well, with outbound marketing, you're most likely 'cold-calling' people you think may have an interest in your brand.
-Even if those sales teams have done a significant amount of audience market research, you still have to get past the initial interaction.
+Even if those sales teams have done a significant amount of audience market research (using a platform like the one we look at in our Respondent.io review), you still have to get past the initial interaction.

 With email marketing, that initial interaction is behind you.
 They've already expressed interest in your brand, which makes these leads higher quality than a typical cold audience.